bbkk0502/Literature-Review-Data-Engineering/README.md

 2. Keyword analysis.R which is used to assign articles to pre-defined Demonstration Environment related keywords

 # Author and Affiliation
-These codes are developed by Nie Wei a MPhil student at the Institute for Manufacturing, University of Cambridge.
+These codes were developed by Nie Wei from the Institute for Manufacturing, University of Cambridge for her dessertation of MPhil in Industrial Systems, Manufacturing and Management degree.
 Email: wn230@cam.ac.uk

 # Feedback
 Please report bugs or send feedbacks to wn230@cam.ac.uk.